 I started my film photography journey with a Minolta Hi-Matic AF and a roll of Kodak Gold.
 After months of researching different film cameras and searching for the perfect “look” I decided to take the plunge and purchase my first film camera.
 I’ve been doing photography for a few years with a bulky Canon (that I love) and found that I often edited my photos to look like film.
 So it was a natural transition to invest in a 2nd camera for film photography after all of these years.
-My photography practice has primarily been meditative and a means of collecting reference photos for paintings, and I’ve found that film helps to capture the perspective and aesthetic I am hoping to share and emulate.
+My photography practice has primarily been meditative and a means of collecting reference photos for paintings, and I’ve found that film helps me to capture the perspective and aesthetic I am hoping to share and emulate.

-In this post you’ll find (almost) the full collection of images from my first roll of film, the good and the bad, excluding a few duds and photos of family.
+In this article you’ll find (almost) the full collection of images from my first roll of film, the good and the bad, excluding a few duds and photos of family.
 As I continue becoming more familiar with my Minolta, I plan to keep sharing the results from each roll of film as I get them developed.
 Enjoy!

 Minolta Hi-Matic Af // Kodak Gold